Companies that Match Donations to High Schools

-Our favorite way to inform people about matching gifts is through a software dedicated to doing just that.
-For high schools, and really any other educational institution, we recommend checking out Double the Donation’s Premium Plan.
+Our favorite way to inform people about matching gifts is through software dedicated to doing just that.
+For high schools, and really any other educational institution, we recommend checking out Double the Donation.

-This plug-in allows you to embed a searchable matching gifts database directly on your website and, if you use one, your online donation tool.
+This solution allows you to embed a searchable matching gifts database directly on your website and online donation tool.
 Then, when potential donors visit your website to learn more about giving in general, they can discover the wonder of matching gifts and whether they’re match-eligible.

 List of Companies with Matching Gift Programs for High Schools

-To help schools navigate through the matching gift process we created a shortlist of some of the largest companies that will match donations made to K-12 schools and educational programs.
-This list is by no means exhaustive, so if you aren’t seeing a company here, don’t rule it out just yet.
+To help schools navigate through the matching gift process, we created a shortlist of some of the largest companies that will match donations made to K-12 schools and educational programs.
+This list is by no means exhaustive, so if you don’t see a company here, don’t rule it out just yet.